 Thomas de Waal is a writer, analyst and Senior Fellow at Carnegie Europe, specialising in Eastern Europe and the South Caucasus.

-Nikolaus von Twickel is an analyst for conflicts related to Russia and a public relations manager at the Center for Liberal Modernity in Berlin.
+Nikolaus von Twickel is an analyst for conflicts related to Russia and is an editor at the Center for Liberal Modernity in Berlin.